By Alexandra Plane and Donna Nolan.

 Exercising our body with consideration and honouring of our connective tissue brings a meditative quality to exercise.
 It is like a meditation in action and feels exquisite, deeply nourishing and healing.

-Donna Gianniotis and Alexandra Plane assist people in their healing via the modalities of Yoga, Meditation, Esoteric Healing and Massage.
-They share Connective Tissue release exercises in their Yoga group classes and Private Yoga/Yoga Therapy sessions on Sydney’s Northern Beaches, in Balmain, Glebe and North Sydney.
-They can be contacted at firstname.lastname@example.org.
+Donna Nolan and Alexandra Plane assist people in their healing via the modalities of Yoga, Meditation, Esoteric Healing and Massage.
+They share Connective Tissue release exercises in their Yoga group classes and Private Yoga/Yoga Therapy sessions on Sydney’s Northern Beaches, in Balmain and Cammeray.
+They can be contacted at firstname.lastname@example.org